VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   * Data in Prometheus exposition format.
 See [these docs](https://victoriametrics.github.io/Single-server-VictoriaMetrics.html#how-to-import-data-in-prometheus-exposition-format) for details.
   * Arbitrary CSV data via `http://<vmagent>:8429/api/v1/import/csv`.
 See [these docs](https://victoriametrics.github.io/Single-server-VictoriaMetrics.html#how-to-import-csv-data).
 * Can replicate collected metrics simultaneously to multiple remote storage systems.
-* Works in environments with unstable connections to remote storage.
+* Works smoothly in environments with unstable connections to remote storage.
 If the remote storage is unavailable, the collected metrics are buffered at `-remoteWrite.tmpDataPath`.
-The buffered metrics are sent to remote storage as soon as connection to remote storage is recovered.
+The buffered metrics are sent to remote storage as soon as the connection to the remote storage is repaired.
 The maximum disk usage for the buffer can be limited with `-remoteWrite.maxDiskUsagePerURL`.
-* Uses lower amounts of RAM, CPU, disk IO and network bandwidth compared to Prometheus.
+* Uses lower amounts of RAM, CPU, disk IO and network bandwidth compared with Prometheus.
 * Scrape targets can be spread among multiple `vmagent` instances when big number of targets must be scraped.
 See [these docs](#scraping-big-number-of-targets) for details.

 ## Quick Start

-Just download `vmutils-*` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), unpack it and pass the following flags to `vmagent` binary in order to start scraping Prometheus targets:
+Please download `vmutils-*` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), unpack it and configure the following flags to the `vmagent` binary in order to start scraping Prometheus targets:

-* `-promscrape.config` with the path to Prometheus config file (it is usually located at `/etc/prometheus/prometheus.yml`)
+* `-promscrape.config` with the path to Prometheus config file (usually located at `/etc/prometheus/prometheus.yml`)
-* `-remoteWrite.url` with the remote storage endpoint such as VictoriaMetrics.
-The `-remoteWrite.url` argument can be specified multiple times in order to replicate data concurrently to an arbitrary number of remote storage systems.
+* `-remoteWrite.url` with the remote storage endpoint such as VictoriaMetrics, the `-remoteWrite.url` argument can be specified multiple times to replicate data concurrently to an arbitrary number of remote storage systems.

 Example command line: